PiBrewing/craftbeerpi4-documentation/master/server-installation.md

 ```

 {% hint style="warning" %}
 The craftbeerpi.service file is located in your config directory and configured for the user pi.
-If you have installled cbpi under a different user or did run the setup in a different folder than /home/pi you need to change the craftbeerpi.service file manually.
+If you have installed cbpi under a different user or did run the setup in a different folder than /home/pi you need to change the craftbeerpi.service file manually.

 `[Service]`

 `WokingDirectory=/home/pi`

-Just replace `/home/pi` with the path hwere your config folder is located
+Just replace `/home/pi` with the path where your config folder is located
 {% endhint %}